wordpress-mobile/WordPress-iOS/README.md

 We use [SwiftLint](https://github.com/realm/SwiftLint) to enforce a common style for Swift code.
 The app should build and work without it, but if you plan to write code, you are encouraged to install it.
 No commit should have lint warnings or errors.

+SwiftLint is well-suited to run via [pre-commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).

-SwiftLint is exposed within Xcode as a standalone target.
-If run in that fashion, Xcode will show a warning if you don't have it installed.
+Alternately, a SwiftLint scheme is exposed within the project; Xcode will show a warning if you don't have SwiftLint installed.

-Alternately, you can run SwiftLint manually from the command line with:
+Finally, you can also run SwiftLint manually from the command line with:

 `rake lint`